johnwee1/johnwee1/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning how to front end develop
+- 🌱 I’m currently an intern doing embedded systems programming